 Sleepwalker by John Toomey: Monday 7th - Friday 11th February 2011

-Sleepwalker, by 35 year old Dublin author John Toomey, is a contemporary novel set in "summertime Dublin".
-The story follows the story of Stuart, a young, handsome and single executive, who is suddenly struck down by a nauseous lethargy.
-The narrative follows him through a tumultuous week of excess, promiscuity, deception, cowardice and self-examination against the backdrop of the Tiger economy, "and the transformed self-esteem of the young Irish".
+Sleepwalker, by 35-year-old Dublin author John Toomey, is a contemporary novel set in "summertime Dublin".
+The story follows Stuart, a young, handsome and single executive, who is suddenly struck down by a nauseous lethargy.
+The narrative follows him through a tumultuous week of excess, promiscuity, deception, cowardice and self-examination against the backdrop of the Tiger economy "and the transformed self-esteem of the young Irish".

 Read by Damian Kearney.